James Cafiero: 1990 to 2004

 In 1996, Cafiero introduced a bill that would dedicate a portion of the special sales tax collected for the Wildwoods to be used for the construction of a minor league stadium that would have room for 5,000 fans.
+He served in the Senate on the Judiciary Committee and the Law and Public Safety and Veterans' Affairs Committee.
+Cafiero was Republican Whip from 2002 to 2004.